ehmicky/autoserver/docs/json_references.md

 # JSON references

-The [schema file](schema.md#schema-file) can be broken down into several files by referring to local files with
+The [configuration file](configuration.md#configuration-file) can be broken down into several files by referring to local files with [JSON references](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03).
-[JSON references](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03).
 Those are simple objects with a single `$ref` property pointing to the file.